auth0/docs/articles/quickstart/native/android/06-calling-apis.md

 Check if the request was made and if the response that came back was what you expected.

-You need to configure your server-side to protect your API endpoints with the secret key for our Auth0 application.
+You need to configure your server side to protect your API endpoints with the secret key for our Auth0 application.
 In this example, you can use the user's access token issued by Auth0 to call Auth0 APIs.